-The F2424 PLC does not use the EEPROM memory anymore.
-Instead, the F2424 employs 6K words of a new, high-tech memory product called "Ferromagnetic RAM" (FRAM).
-FRAM is non-volatile memory just like the EEPROM that it replaced; yet unlike the EEPROM, which can only be erased and reprogrammed a limited number of times, FRAM has no practical limit on how often it can be overwritten.
+The EZWire1616 PLC employs 6K words of a high-tech memory product called "Ferromagnetic RAM" (FRAM).
+FRAM is non-volatile memory that has no practical limit on how often it can be overwritten.
 In fact, since they are really RAM memory in nature, there is no "erase" and "program" time penalty and you can read and write to them at full speed.
-Also, unlike the case of T100M+ EEPROM. accessing the FRAM frequently would not have any adverse effect on serial communications.
+Also, accessing the FRAM frequently would not have any adverse effect on serial communications, which was sometimes the case with previous (M-series) technology.

-Since the FRAM are in fact a replacement of the EEPROM data memory, you can use the same TBASIC commands (LOAD_EEP(), LOAD_EEP\$, SAVE_EEP, and SAVE_EEP\$) in TRiLOGI 6.xx to read and write to the FRAM memory.
-Just take note that FRAM has all the advantages of EEPROM but none of its disadvantages.
+Since the FRAM are in fact a replacement of the legacy EEPROM data memory, you can use the same TBASIC commands (LOAD_EEP(), LOAD_EEP\$, SAVE_EEP, and SAVE_EEP\$) in TRiLOGI version 6 or 7 to read and write to the FRAM memory.